Single-sex Schools for Children – Pros and Cons That Parents Should Know

-Coeducation vs Single-Gender Education – How to Decide Which is Best for Your Child?
+Co-education Vs Single-Gender Education – Which is Best for Your Child?

-Coming to the million-dollar question – whether or not is single-sex education better for your child; the best way to decide is to do thorough research about the school you have in your mind.
-Visit the school and check out the place, structure of the curriculum, whether the teachers are well-equipped to teach it, and if the school has the same values as your family.
+Coming to the million-dollar question – coeducation vs single education – which is better for your child?
+The best way to decide is to do thorough research about the school you have in your mind.
+Visit the school and check out the place, the structure of the curriculum, whether the teachers are well-equipped to teach it, and if the school has the same values as your family.
 Consider your child’s wishes as well, because children should have a major say.
 Think about the environment will allow your children and their respective strengths to flourish.
 You can also strike a balance between both worlds.
 For example, you can send your child to a single-sex school and still encourage mingling with the opposite sex during extra-curricular activities away from school or during the weekend.

-The bottom line is that single-sex education is actually a throwback to the type of education that existed before the 19th century.
-It has come back in an evolved and modernised form mainly in the way it is implemented.
-There is no single verdict on whether it is beneficial or disadvantageous to the children of today.
+The bottom line regarding co-education vs single education is that single-sex education is a throwback to the type of education that existed before the 19th century.
+It has come back in an evolved and modernised form, mainly in its implementation.
+There is no single verdict on whether it is beneficial or disadvantageous to today’s children.
 As a parent, it is solely your decision.